-CCTV pipe inspection is a method of visually inspecting a utility line to detect cracks, infractions, blockages and other imperfections in the line.
-The process involves navigating a camera through the line, either manually or via a remote control, which provides a video feed of the pipe interior to an on-site monitor for viewing.
+CCTV pipe inspection is a method of using video to visually inspect a utility line for cracks, infractions, blockages, and other imperfections in the line.
+The process involves navigating a video camera through the utility line, either manually or via a remote control, which provides a video feed of the pipe's interior to an on-site monitor for viewing.

 How Does it Work?

 The first step to performing a CCTV video pipe inspection is to find the access point where the camera can be lowered into the utility line.
 Once the camera is lowered into the line, it can give a very clear picture of the condition of the line and what the inside of the utility looks like.
 A robotic crawler, which is used for lines larger than 6” in diameter, is remotely controlled from outside the line by watching the crawler camera on a monitor screen.
 A push camera, which is used for lines 6” or smaller in diameter, is a smaller camera that is simply pushed through the line by hand.
 A CCTV video pipe inspection can give information as to what is happening in the utility line and detect cracks, infractions, and other imperfections in the line.

 Specialized equipment is necessary to navigate the utility lines and ensure the walls of the pipe are properly illuminated in order to get the clearest picture possible.
 It is also critical to know the number of access points available, as the more access points we have, the more comprehensive the investigation can be.
 Also, for a thorough investigation, the number of bends between access points generally should be limited to 3 or less.
 Once our video pipe inspection technician identifies an area of interest within the pipe, they will pinpoint the location from the surface by using technology to find the camera.